open-iscsi/tcmu-runner/README.md

 1. Install cmake.
 1. Clone this repo.
-1. Install development packages for dependencies: libnl3, libglib2 (or glib2-devel on Fedora), libpthread, libdl, libkmod, libgfapi (Gluster), zlib.
+1. Install development packages for dependencies: libnl3, libglib2 (or glib2-devel on Fedora), libpthread, libdl, libkmod, zlib and optionally libgfapi (or glusterfs-api-devel on Fedora).
 1. Type `cmake .`.
 1. Type `make`.